fraidev/frai.dev/content/posts/000001-hello-world.md

 ```

 ```
-As my first algorithm teacher said, "Hello World is the first step!".
+As my first algorithm teacher said "Hello World is the first step!".
 ```